A Parent-Child Love Story

 Over the past ten years, the Roswell campus has expanded its main building and has added outdoor classrooms and animal enclosures.

-For nearly three decades, Jacob's Ladder has helped more than 4,000 children achieve goals once thought impossible.
+For nearly three decades, Jacob's Ladder has helped more than 4,000 individuals achieve goals once thought impossible.

 “After all of our sacrifices, I knew at that moment, we had made the right decision.”